-A balanced bite is the key to long term success and satisfaction to any dental treatment, from cosmetics and oral reconstruction, periodontal, or implants.
+A balanced bite is the key to long term success and satisfaction to any dental treatment, from cosmetic and oral reconstruction (click), periodontal, or implants.
 Yet it is so often ignored.
-Without a balanced bite, damage will continue to the oral structures and expensive dental treatment.
+Without a balanced bite, damage (click) will continue to the oral structures and expensive dental treatment.
 Teeth will continue to wear, crack and move; implants will fail, porcelain veneers, crown and bridges will break or be rejected, and periodontal disease will progress.

 Most of you have experienced a dentist adjusting a filling or crown to make it fit into your bite.
 This is of course necessarily, but limited in scope.
 Rarely is the entire bite or occlusion balanced in a comprehensive way which takes into consideration all the teeth, the jaw muscles and the jaw joints or TMJ.

-The "gold standard" for TMJ and bite includes a thorough clinical exam, an MRI and CT scan of the left and right TMJ.
-Additionally, an occlusal analysis, mounted case may be completed as well.
+The "gold standard" for TMJ and bite includes a thorough clinical exam (click), an MRI (click)and CT (click) scan of the left and right TMJ.
+Additionally, an occlusal analysis, mounted case (click) may be completed as well.
 Rarely is this level of diagnosis performed or even discussed by dentists (just ask them).

 A balanced bite should achieve harmony between the teeth, the jaw muscles and the jaw joints or TMJs.